-Join the testnet and mainnet networks using StateSync
+Join the mainnet and testnet network using StateSync

 Follow this guide to join an existing network through statesync.
-To quickly stand up a fresh full node and join in the network, it’s recommended to sync through state sync.
+To quickly spin up a fresh full node and join in the network, it’s recommended to sync through state sync.

 State Sync